tttapa/Control-Surface/doc/Library documentation.md

 # Library Reference

 ## Analog
-The analog class is meant for analog inputs, like potentiometers and faders (or analog sensors that output a value between 0 and 5V).
+The analog class is meant for analog inputs, like potentiometers and faders (or analog sensors that output a value between 0 and 5V/3.3V).

 ### Creating an instance

-`Analog (byte pin, byte controller, byte channel, byte resolution);`
+`Analog (byte pin, byte controller, byte channel);`

 **pin** is the analog pin to read from.
 It's connected to the wiper of the potentiometer.